-The tenderloin can be sliced into filet mignon steaks or left whole and trimmed into a chateaubriand roast – a roast-size filet mignon.
+When you compare a chateaubriand vs. filet mignon, they are both from the same cut of meat.
+The butcher can slice the tenderloin into filet mignon steaks or leave it whole and trim it into a chateaubriand roast – a roast-size filet mignon.

 The secret of the chateaubriand’s tenderness is due to its location on the animal.
 The tenderloin is a non-weight-bearing muscle that gets very little exercise.
 Inactivity keeps the muscle from growing too tough through repetitive movement.
-At Omaha Steaks, we age beef tenderloins 21-28 days to naturally maximize that tenderness for an even better eating experience.
+At Omaha Steaks, we age beef tenderloins at least 28 days to naturally maximize that tenderness for an even better eating experience.

 Although incredibly tender, a chateaubriand contains less marbling – the small streaks of intramuscular fat – compared to a prime rib roast.
-But cook your chateaubriand right and it’s incredibly tender – you can cut it with a dull butter knife.
+But cook your chateaubriand right and it’s incredibly tender – you can cut the pieces of meat with a dull butter knife.

-Preheat oven to 400°F. Lightly oil and season roast.
-Place on an elevated rack in a roasting pan.
-Roast uncovered, using the cooking timer from the Omaha Steaks app and a kitchen thermometer for desired doneness.
-Allow 20-40 minutes resting time before slicing.
+Preheat oven to 400°F. Place seasoned chateaubriand on an elevated rack in a roasting pan.
+Roast uncovered, using the cooking timer from the Omaha Steaks app and monitor temperature with a meat thermometer for desired doneness.
+Allow 15-20 minutes resting time before slicing.

 The chateaubriand is perfect for a special dinner or for a memorable small gathering.
 Omaha Steaks 2 lb. chateaubriand serves four, and our 4 lb. roast serve eight.
 For an extra-decadent experience, try our Private Reserve 3 lb. chateaubriand roast.
-It’s triple-trimmed by our master butchers and extra-aged a full 28 days for extreme tenderness.
+It’s triple-trimmed by our master butchers and extra-aged at least 35 days for extreme tenderness.